Query

 • Discuss campus, community, and digital wellness trends that peer educators and/or advisors need to be aware of.

-• Identify changes and explore solutions in peer education group development, recruitment, retention due to societal, cultural, and political climate.
+• Identify changes and explore solutions in peer education group development, recruitment, and retention due to societal, cultural, and political climate.

 Sexual Violence Prevention and Response Conference